Your cart

 Vitamin E

-Vitamin E is the hero in Consonant Vitamin E + Oat Serum as well as the Moisturizing Eye Cream.
+Vitamin E is the hero in Consonant Vitamin E + Oat Serum.
 This antioxidant helps to boost skin’s natural defences, protect against environmental damage and fight the early signs of skin aging.
 As a vitamin that plays best with oils, it's deeply moisturizing and can protect against irritation due to dryness.

 Vitamin B3